Darcy Harbour

 Complimentary 20-minute consultation – Introductory phone call to explore fit and answer questions.

-Individual counselling – $170 for a 50-minute session (in person, video, or phone).
+Individual counselling – $175 for a 50-minute session (in person, video, or phone).

-Family or couples counselling – $190 for a 50-minute session (in person or online).
+Family or couples counselling – $205 for a 50-minute session, $300 for an 80-minute session (in person or online).

 Parent check-ins – $90 for a 25-minute phone or video session (for parents of youth in therapy).

 I am a Registered Clinical Counsellor (RCC) which means you may be eligible for reimbursement through extended health benefits.
+Find out more about the different benefits providers we work with on our rates page.

 Outside the Office